Why is Everyone Travelling to Tulum Right Now?

-Many Maya traditions continue to live on in Tulum today.
-For example, the burning of copal, a specific resin from a Mayan tree, continues to be used for spirit-cleansing rituals.
-You’ll pick up its scent even in some restaurants and bars as they float around the space with a copalera, leaving in their trail thick, white, perfumed smoke, which is believed to purify the air and eliminate any negative energies.
+Many Maya traditions continue to live on in today’s Tulum.
+For example, the burning of copal, a specific resin from a Mayan tree, is for spirit-cleansing rituals.
+You’ll pick up its scent even in some restaurants and bars as they float around the space with a copalera, leaving in their trail thick, white, perfumy smoke, which purifies the air and eliminates negative energies.

-Another way we can see Maya culture still prominent in Tulum today is through the use of Temazcal ceremonies.
-This ancient ritual has been continued over time by those who have a deep connection to their roots and culture.
-The ceremony revolves around the individual spirituality of each person and is guided by an experienced temazcalero and his aguilas.
+Another way to experience Mayan culture today is through Temazcal ceremonies.
+The ritual revolves around the spirituality of each person and is guided by an experienced temazcalero and his Aguilas.

 Tulum is an eco-friendly destination

 Despite being a popular tourist destination, Tulum usually succeeds in completing its mission to be eco-friendly.
-This could be linked with the respect of Maya culture or the lush, jungle environment in which it is based.
-There are a variety of world-class sustainable hotels who pledge to save water, be plastic free, source locally-made furniture and upcycle decor.
+There are a variety of world-class sustainable hotels that pledge to save water, be plastic-free, source locally-made furniture, and upcycle decor.
 For instance, the use of vintage wedding dresses for an entryway in Casa Malca.

 Papaya Playa Project is a prime example of a successfully sustainable eco-resort in Tulum.
-In July 2015 they launched a mission to achieve a zero emissions and zero contamination community.
-In December 2019 they announced that they have reduced emissions by 99%.
-Also, the resort has retained 93% of the original jungle with all furniture and decor locally sourced.
+Since July 2015 they’re on a mission to achieve a zero-emissions and zero contamination community.
+In December 2019 they announced that they had cut emissions by 99%.
+Also, the resort keeps 93% of the original jungle with all furniture and decor locally sourced.
 Above all, they provide 100% clean water to clients, while using the lowest energy consumption for treatment.
 Any wastewater is treated and recycled for the irrigation of their plants and jungles.
-It’s a highly impressive project and certainly the best place to stay in Tulum for the eco-conscious traveller.
+It’s a highly impressive project and certainly the best place to stay in Tulum for the eco-conscious traveler.

 You are surrounded by nature

-If you haven’t been convinced so far by why so many people are travelling to Tulum, maybe this last point will push you onto the next flight.
-Tulum is not just tranquil beaches and mojito bars, it is surrounded by lush jungles, wildlife-rich nature reserves and sacred cenotes.
+If you’re not convinced yet, this last point will push you onto the next flight.
+Tulum is not just tranquil beaches and mojito bars.
+It is surrounded by lush jungles, wildlife-rich nature reserves, and sacred cenotes.

-Sian Ka’an is a vast protected area, the largest in the Caribbean coast of Mexico in fact.
-It is home to a huge quantity of birds, monkeys and even the ellusic jaguars, ocelots and pumas reside here.
-This UNESCO World Heritage Site offers fantastic snorkelling experiences with sightings of dolphins, turtles and other marine life along the Mesoamerican Reef.
-To avoid disappointment, it’s best to make a reservation in advance.
+Sian Ka’an is a vast protected area, the largest on the Caribbean coast of Mexico.
+It is home to a huge variety of birds, monkeys and even the elusive jaguars, ocelots and pumas.
+This UNESCO World Heritage Site offers unbeatable snorkeling experiences, with sightings of dolphins, turtles, and other marine life along the Mesoamerican Reef.
+Be sure to make your tour reservations in advance!

 Cenotes around Tulum

 The Yucatán Peninsula has at least 6,000 cenotes, which are access points to a vast network of hugely unexplored cave systems.
-These sacred sinkholes were extremely important to the Maya and were embedded deeply into their religious beliefs.
-They believed cenotes were a gateway to Xibalba, the underworld, and the god of rain, Chaac, lived at the bottom of these wells.
+These sacred sinkholes are extremely important to the Mayan culture, embedded deeply into their religious beliefs.
+They believe cenotes to be a gateway to Xibalba, the underworld, and the god of rain, Chaac, who lives at the bottom of these wells.
 They performed rituals and ceremonies at cenotes to ask the gods for rain and good crops.

-One of the best cenotes to visit in Tulum is Dos Ojos.
-Popular because of its two sinkholes that are connected by a passageway.
-It’s also possible to dive in this cenote, which is an other-worldly experience.
-Arrive here early as the morning sun casts its rays on the water, creating a vibrant turquoise shade, perfect for taking photos.
+One of the best cenotes to visit in Tulum is Dos Ojos, popular thanks to its two sinkholes connected by a passageway.
+It’s also possible to dive into this cenote, which is an other-worldly experience.
+We recommend getting there early in the morning, as the sun begins casting its rays onto the water.

 Casa Cenote is also an excellent cenote to visit for scuba divers and snorkelers.
 It’s one of the only opportunities in Tulum to witness a halocline phenomenon, where freshwater from the cenote collides into the sea creating blurred, oil-like waves.